 Scouts are often called upon for help because they know First Aid and are experienced with the discipline and planning needed to react to an emergency situation.
 Learn to be prepared for an emergency, including certification in First Aid and CPR.
 Learn how to prevent incidents and emergencies through proactive safety and fire safety practices.

-A field trip to the fire station is included (Field Trip Permission Form required).
+A field trip to the fire station is included (Field Trip Permission Slip required).

 Prerequisites: Emergency Preparedness Requirement 7B and First Aid Requirement 1, 5a & b.